rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 registration is triggered by an RFC, that RFC must also be included in the "reference" substatement.
 It may also point to an authoritative event triggering the update to the YANG module.
 In all cases, the event is cited from the underlying IANA registry.

-In addition, when the module is published, IANA must add the following notes to the YANG Module Names registry and the underlying registry, respectively:
+In addition, when the module is published, IANA must add the following notes to:

+{: vspace="0"}
+The YANG Module Names registry:
-> "New values must not be directly added to the "iana-foo" YANG module.
-They must instead be added to the "foo" registry."
+: New values must not be directly added to the "iana-foo" YANG module.
+They must instead be added to the "foo" registry.

->
+The underlying registry:
->  "When this registry is modified, the YANG module "iana-foo" [IANA_FOO_URL] must be updated as defined in RFC IIII."
+: When this registry is modified, the YANG module "iana-foo" [IANA_FOO_URL] must be updated as defined in RFC IIII.

 #  Security Considerations